Bethany College Annual Fall Convocation Held on Campus

 Dr. Tamara Rodenberg, President of Bethany College, welcomed faculty, staff and students back for the 2016-17 academic year.
 She then introduced Bethany Board of Trustees member Jhamal Robinson who gave greetings from the Board.

-Robinson, Senior Vice President Production Management US Networks, Discovery Communications, talked about his time as a 1998 Bethany graduate and how his Bethany education propelled him to reach much success in his career.
+Robinson, Vice President of Production Management, TLC at Discovery Communications, talked about his time as a 1998 Bethany graduate and how his Bethany education propelled him to reach much success in his career.

 “On behalf of the Bethany College Board of Trustees, I welcome you all to the 2016-2017 academic year,” Robinson said.